socialvibe/ottobahn/README.md

 pip install -r requirements.txt
 ```

+*note: You should be using a python3 version of pip too.
+Simply use `python3 get-pip.py` when installing pip.

 ## Config

 Ottobahn requires a config file to control some aspects of how it will render live streams.